Minneapolis Rhinoplasty Surgery with Dr. George Landis

 Cosmetic vs Functional Rhinoplasty: Will Insurance Cover your Procedure?

 When patients hear nose surgery can have medical benefits, they often get excited that insurance may fund some or all of their treatment.
 While this can certainly be true, patients should have realistic expectations about the cost of rhinoplasty and how to effectively manage the fees for their procedure.
 A true, functional rhinoplasty, where structures of the nose are altered to clear airways and improve breathing, may be covered by your health insurance.
 This can also apply to surgery that corrects a previously broken nose or a deviated septum, which can lead to breathing problems, chronic stuffiness, snoring and post nasal drip.
 Insurance may pay for a correction of a documented deviated septum (septoplasty).

 However, most patients who seek nose surgery do so for cosmetic reasons, and elective procedures are not included in medical benefit plans.
-Dr. Landis speaks to many patients interested in this treatmentaremotivated by aesthetics.
+Dr. Landis speaks to many patients interested in this treatment because of cosmetic problems.
 The best way to consider your treatment plan is to note that aesthetic changes can sometimes create better breathing, but a functional procedure covered by insurance will not provide the cosmetic enhancement you were hoping for.